-Texas chili is not the same as the chili you probably grew up with- it's better!
+Texas style chili is not the same as the chili you probably grew up with- it's better!
 This Texas chili recipe has no beans, no tomatoes and it's made with cubed chuck beef that is cooked for hours until tender and delicious.
-This Texas chili is the real deal if you are looking to make an authentic chili recipe for your next gathering.
+This Texas chili is the real deal and one that I am certain everyone will love.

 - Beef chuck.